Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Barker has one active public transport stop operating within its boundaries.
-This stop is a mix of bus services and is served by two routes in total.
-These routes collectively provide 24 weekly passenger trips.
+This stop serves a mix of bus routes.
+There are two individual routes that collectively provide 24 weekly passenger trips.

-The accessibility of these services is rated as limited, with residents typically located 839 meters from the nearest transport stop.
-On average, service frequency across all routes is 3 trips per day, resulting in approximately 24 weekly trips per individual stop.
+The accessibility of these services is limited, with residents typically located 839 meters from the nearest transport stop.
+On average, service frequency across all routes is 3 trips per day, equating to approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport